 Thomas R. Palfrey, III

-Thomas Palfrey's research spans a range of topics in game theory and its applications to economics, political science, and political economy.
-His focus is on understanding how people devise strategies when they have incomplete information.
-He has applied his analysis to study elections, committee decision making, auctions, bargaining, public finance, and mechanism design.
+Thomas R. Palfrey's research spans a range of topics in game theory and its applications to economics, political science, and political economy.
+His focus is on understanding how people devise strategies when they have incomplete information, combining theoretical, experimental, and empirical analysis.
+He has applied his research to study elections, committee decision making, auctions, bargaining, public finance, and mechanism design.

-In one of his more noteworthy contributions, he and Richard McKelvey used observations from experiments to develop a general theory of strategic behavior that incorporates human error, called quantal response equilibrium, which has been applied to study a broad range of political and economic behavior.
+In one of his more noteworthy contributions, he and Richard McKelvey used observations from experiments to develop a general theory of strategic behavior that incorporates human error, called quantal response equilibrium, which has been applied to study a broad range of political, economic, and social behavior.

 Quantal Response Equilibrium: A Statistical Theory of Games (with J. Goeree and C. Holt).
 Princeton University Press 2016.